 Premiums are reduced if your previous year's income is below a certain threshold.
 However, your income must be declared in order to qualify for the reduction.
 Even if you had no or little income, you still need to declare your income, so don't forget to do so.

 When receiving treatment for injuries or illnesses, you have to present your insurance card to be eligible for the discounted payment.
 Since 70% of the total medical cost is covered by the National Health Insurance, you will need to pay 30% of the total medical bill.
-Take note that the medical cost for treatments not covered by the insurance scheme has to be paid in full at your own expense.
+However, all medical expenses not covered by insurance are to be paid in full.

 The National Health Insurance program has a system for refunding medical expenses that exceed your individual limit if your medical costs in a single month are high.
 In addition, if you need to be hospitalized, etc., you can apply for and receive an eligibility certificate that entitles you to receive the ceiling amount in advance.
 This will allow you to keep the amount you pay at the hospital to your individual limit.

 To cover expenses incurred by an unexpected accident, etc. that is not covered by National Health Insurance, there are casualty insurance plans and personal liability insurance plans that international students can register for.

 For example, the following cases would be covered:

-- If the oil you are using to deep-fry foods catches fire and burns your kitchen, requiring the walls to be redone.
+- If the oil you are using to deep-fry food catches fire and burns your kitchen, requiring the walls to be redone.

 - If you ride a bicycle and injure someone else, and must pay for their medical expenses.